R. D. Laing: Career

 Laing spent a couple of years as a psychiatrist in the British Army Psychiatric Unit at Netley, where, as he later recalled, those trying to fake schizophrenia to get a lifelong disability pension were likely to get more than they had bargained for as insulin shock therapy was being used.
 In 1953, Laing returned to Glasgow, participated in an existentialism-oriented discussion group, and worked at the Glasgow Royal Mental Hospital.
 The hospital was influenced by David Henderson's school of thought, which may have exerted an unacknowledged influence on Laing; he became the youngest consultant in the country.
 Laing's colleagues characterised him as "conservative" for his opposition to electroconvulsive therapy and the new drugs that were being introduced.

 In 1956, Laing went to train on a grant at the Tavistock Clinic in London, widely known as a centre for the study and practice of psychotherapy (particularly psychoanalysis).
-At this time, he was associated with John Bowlby, D. W. Winnicott and Charles Rycroft.
+At this time, he was associated with John Bowlby, D. W. Winnicott and his training analyst, Charles Rycroft.
 He remained at the Tavistock Clinic until 1964.

-In 1965, Laing and a group of colleagues created the Philadelphia Association and started a psychiatric community project at Kingsley Hall, where patients and therapists lived together.
+In 1965, Laing and a group of colleagues, most notably Sid Briskin, created the Philadelphia Association and started a psychiatric community project at Kingsley Hall, where patients and therapists lived together.
 The Norwegian author Axel Jensen contacted Laing at Kingsley Hall after reading his book The Divided Self, which had been given to him by Noel Cobb.
 Laing treated Jensen, and subsequently, they became close friends.
 Laing often visited Jensen on board his ship Shanti Devi, which was his home in Stockholm.

 In 1967, Laing appeared on the BBC programme Your Witness, chaired by Ludovic Kennedy, on which, alongside Jonathan Aitken and G.P.
 Ian Dunbar, he argued for the legalisation of cannabis in the first live television debate on the subject.
 In the same years, his views were explored in the television play In Two Minds, written by David Mercer.
 In October 1972, Laing met Arthur Janov, author of the popular book The Primal Scream.
 Although Laing found Janov modest and unassuming, he considered him a "jig man" (someone who knows a lot about a little).
 Laing sympathized with Janov but regarded his primal therapy as a lucrative business—one which required no more than obtaining a suitable space and letting people "hang it all out".
 Inspired by the work of American psychotherapist Elizabeth Fehr, Laing began to develop a team offering "rebirthing workshops" in which one designated person chooses to re-experience the struggle of trying to break out of the birth canal represented by the remaining members of the group who surround him or her.
-Many former colleagues regarded him as a brilliant mind gone wrong but there were some who thought Laing was somewhat psychotic.